Phone: 0161 214 1500

 Sufiyan specialises in Personal Injury, focussing particularly on catastrophic injuries, clinical negligence, disease and inquests.
 He acts for Claimants and Defendants.
 He is also an Accredited Mediator and also sits as a Deputy District Judge on the Northern Circuit and a Tribunal Judge in the Mental Health Chamber.

 He is recommended by Legal 500 as a Leading junior (Tier 1) for ‘brain and spinal injury cases’ and is described as ‘approachable’, ‘eloquent’, and ‘direct’.

-Sufiyan was previously a Solicitor Advocate, specialising in Personal Injury and Commercial Litigation and a part-time lecturer at MMU.
-He is currently a visiting Advocacy Tutor at MMU for the BPTC.
+Sufiyan has practised as a Solicitor Advocate in Personal Injury and is therefore uniquely placed to understand the pressures of litigation.
+He has also been a part time lecturer and is currently a visiting Advocacy Tutor at MMU for the BPTC.

 - Inquest Lawyers Group

 - Deputy District Judge (Civil) – Northern Circuit

 - Fee-Paid Judge of the First Tier Tribunal (HESC – Mental Health)